 About theContractsGuy (the Person)

 Hi, I’m Brian Rogers, a business law attorney licensed in Missouri and Illinois and practicing in St. Louis.
-Brian is the founder of Blue Maven Law, LLC, a business law firm that focuses on helping buyers and sellers of small business navigate the legal aspects of their transactions, company formation, contracts, and general business law advice.
+I’m the founder of Blue Maven Law, LLC, a business law firm that focuses on helping buyers and sellers of small business navigate the legal aspects of their transactions, company formation, contracts, and general business law advice.
 Although my practice involves a range of corporate law disciplines, my professional passion has been drafting, reviewing, and negotiating contracts since a secondment in the legal department of a Fortune 500 company early in my legal career exposed me to business people and their day-to-day business deals.

 Working with contracts is the closest a business lawyer in private practice comes to the operational life of a company.
 Other areas of corporate practice expose us to the business affairs of our clients, but helping business folks think through the details and implications of their business arrangements by applying legal analysis brings the transactional lawyer closer to “business” than anything else I’ve experienced.
 I often think of the issues that companies and their corporate attorneys deal with as being on a continuum, with legal issues on one end and business issues on the other.
 While helping a client with a contract, I am at the intersection of business and legal issues, dealing in legal concepts and advice, but informed by and immersed in business issues.
 I find that intellectually stimulating and satisfying.